robyndahl/AdvancedPaleobiology/Labs/Tests/BeginnerTest.md

 # R Beginner Concepts Test

 Complete this test by working through the problem sets and then uploading your answer sheet to your own GitHub Repository.
+Submit a link to your answer sheet in Canvas by the due date: Tuesday, January 15 at 2pm.

 ## Loading in Data